mehedi-hasan-shuvon/GitTutorialDemo/readme1.txt

 // to go to previous commit from modified statged git checkout -f

+//to make a short cut  command of a long command git config --global alias.st status (for example here git st will mean git status) git config --global alias.unstage 'restore --staged--' (to unsatge a file) git config --global alias.last 'log -p -1'  (to see last commit)

 ...............<GitHub>..............................
 (pull: code send github to our local system)